 Friends, family, hobbies and work have become more important to your partner than you.
 Whenever it is about choosing between you and the other important things in their life, the odds are naturally stacked against you.

 If this is the accepted norm in your relationship, it may well be time to wake up and smell the coffee.
-If your needs, feeling and aspirations are not being prioritised then it is a sign your partner is taking you for granted.
+If your needs, feeling and aspirations are not being prioritized, then it is a sign your partner is taking you for granted.

-From your professional decisions to personal ones, they want to control the narrative of your life and any indication of defiance can lead to fights, or worse still, ultimatums of walking out on the relationship.
+From your professional decisions to personal ones, they want to control the narrative of your life and any indication of defiance can lead to fights or, worse still, ultimatums of walking out on the relationship.
 It’s the sign of a selfish husband or wife who takes you for granted.

 15. Your spouse makes no effort to impress you